rouvinerh/tp/docs/DeveloperGuide.md

 The `HealthList` class contains three `ArrayList` variables, to store BMI, Appointment and Period objects, as well as the various methods to retrieve, delete and print the objects stored.

-**Attributes**

-1. `logFile`: Represents a log file for logging health-related activities.
-2. `BMIS`: ArrayList containing BMI records.
-3. `APPOINTMENTS`: ArrayList containing appointment records.
-4. `PERIODS`: ArrayList containing period records.

-**Methods:**

-1. `addBmi(Bmi bmi)`: Adds a BMI object to the list of BMIs.
-2. `showCurrentBmi()`: Prints the most recently added BMI record.
-3. `showBmiHistory()`: Prints all BMI entries recorded.
-4. `addPeriod(Period period)`: Adds a period record to the list of periods.
-5. `showLatestPeriod()`: Prints the latest period record added.
-6. `showPeriodHistory()`: Prints all period entries tracked.
-7. `printLatestThreeCycles()`: Prints the latest three period objects from the periods list.
-8. `getPeriods()`: Retrieves the list of period records.
-9. `getBmis()`: Retrieves the list of BMI records.
-10. `getAppointments()`: Retrieves the list of appointment records.
-11. `getPeriodSize()`: Retrieves the number of periods recorded.
-12. `getPeriod(int index)`: Gets the period object at the specified index.
-13. `predictNextPeriodStartDate()`: Predicts the start date of the next period based on the average cycle length of the last three cycles.
-14. `clearHealthLists()`: Clears the lists of BMIs, periods, and appointments.
-15. `getPeriodsSize()`: Retrieves the size of the periods list.
-16. `getBmisSize()`: Retrieves the size of the BMIs list.
-17. `deleteBmi(int index)`: Deletes a BMI record based on the index.
-18. `deletePeriod(int index)`: Deletes a period record based on the index.
-19. `addAppointment(Appointment appointment)`: Adds an appointment to the list of appointments.
-20. `deleteAppointment(int index)`: Deletes an appointment based on the index.
-21. `showAppointmentList()`: Prints all appointment entries tracked.
-22. `showLatestAppointment()`: Prints the latest appointment record added.

 ###### [Back to table of contents](#table-of-contents)

 ---